lambdaacademy/2016.04_erlang_xmpp_ofc/README.md

 #### Description

 * A controller module provides a set of functionality to be applied on the network
-* It subscribtes to the messages from the switch (like packet-in)
+* It subscribes to the messages from the switch (like packet-in)
-* When a messages that it has subscribed to is recived by the controller it is passed to the Module's handle_message/4 callback which in turn adds OpenFlow messages to be sent down to the switch
+* When a messages that it has subscribed to is received by the controller it is passed to the Module's `handle_message/4` callback which in turn adds OpenFlow messages to be sent down to the switch
 * `xmpp_ofc_l2_switch` is a module implementing basic MAC-learning switch functionality
-   * it subscribes to packet-in messages
+   * it subscribes to `PacketIn` messages
-   * on receiving such message it builds up a forwarding table and send appropriate Flow-Mods down to the switch
+   * on receiving such message it builds up a forwarding table and send appropriate `FlowMods` down to the switch
 ```erlang
 flow_to_dst_mac(PacketIn, OutPort) ->
     [InPort, DstMac] = packet_in_extract([in_port, dst_mac], PacketIn),